 Ordinary High Water Level (OHW).
+The elevation delineating the highest water level which has been maintained for a sufficient period of time to leave evidence upon the landscape.
+The ordinary high-water level is commonly the point where the natural vegetation changes from predominantly aquatic to predominantly terrestrial.
+For watercourses, the OHW level is the elevation of the top of the bank of the channel.
+For reservoirs and flowages, the OHW level is the operating elevation for the normal summer pool.
+For Public Waters and Public Waters Wetlands, the Minnesota Department of Natural Resources (DNR) determines the OHW.
 The boundary of waterbodies and shall be an elevation delineating the highest water level which has been maintained for a sufficient period of time to leave evidence upon the landscape, commonly that point where the natural vegetation changes from predominantly aquatic to predominantly terrestrial.
 For watercourses, the OHW level is the elevation of the top of the bank of the channel.
 For reservoirs and flowages, the OHW level is the operating elevation of the normal summer pool.